 - General development diploma or high school diploma and two years’ direct care or administrative experience in the human services field

 You must provide the office with a copy of your current CPR/AED/First Aid card.
 This is no longer included in our program and you must provide documentation showing completion of your courses prior to the licensure exam.
 There are NO exceptions to this requirement.

 Our program is approved by the Pennsylvania Department of Human Services to meet the requirements set forth in the regulations, effective October 2005.

 Upon completing your certificate, you can continue your education and earn an associate degree at HACC!
 Our healthcare programs, among others, maybe of interest.

 When you complete your associate degree, you can transfer credits to a four-year school.

 Yes!
 Through the HACC Foundation, there scholarships available.
 Please visit hacc.edu/scholarships for details and deadlines.

 The classes are offered twice a year.
 Please use the information listed in the "How Can I Learn More" section to contact our office for start dates and application deadlines.

 We are passionate about providing a high-quality education and an opportunity for you to pursue your goals.
-Please contact the healthcare education office in our Workforce Development and Continuing Education Division at 717-221-1727 for more information.
+Please contact the healthcare education office in our Workforce Development and Continuing Education/Healthcare Education Division at 717-221-1727 for more information.